sasankkukalakunta/DigitalWalletApp/README.md

 Local Storage: Uses @Published variables for persisting data locally.

+🌟 Future Enhancements

+Here are some ideas for future development:

+Spending Analytics:Add charts to visualize spending patterns and income trends.

+Cloud Sync:Sync data across devices using CloudKit or Firebase.

+Dark Mode:Implement light and dark themes for better user adaptability.

+Currency Support:Add multi-currency support for international users.

 📂 Project Structure:

 The app is modularly structured for scalability and easy maintenance: